Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • Establish relationships (e.g., emotional, business).

 The above list is far from complete.
-Over time it will be even longer.
-What immediately draws attention is the number of verbs that describe activities (and imply their results) possible to achieve through web applications.
-They are for business what fuel is for motor vehicles.
+Over time, it will be even longer.
+What immediately draws attention is the number of verbs that describe activities (and imply their results) that can be achieved through web applications.
+They're for business what fuel is for motor vehicles.

 • Selling (e.g., online stores)